Charting the new physics through one-loop effects in the muon magnetic dipole moment: Introduction

-Although this anomaly can be caused by the experimental and theoretical uncertainties, we are interested in the contributions from new physics \footnote{We have investigated the explanations in the vector-like fermion extended models \cite{He:2021yck, He:2022zjz, He:2022apv, He:2022glw, Cai:2024xvu}.}.
-There are many new physics models motivated to explain this anomaly, and part of them are reviewed in the papers \cite{Jegerlehner:2009ry, Queiroz:2014zfa, Lindner:2016bgg, Athron:2021iuf}.
-When determining the new physics contributions, the approximate formulae are always adopted.
-However, the approximate formulae involved are not systematically investigated and clear scope of applications are always absent.
-In Ref.\cite{Yu:2021suw}, the authors studied several approximations.
-Hence, a comprehensive investigation of the relevant formulae is necessary, which is useful and convenient for the model builders.
-Here, we collect the analytic and approximate expressions for the scalar and vector mediator contributions.
-Based on the analytic and approximate expressions, we also discuss the implications on possible new physics.
+Obviously, the magnetic dipole operator $\bar{\mu}\sigma^{\mu\nu}\mu F_{\mu\nu}$ flips the chirality.
+Respecting to the SM gauge symmetry $SU_L(2)\otimes U_Y(1)$, such dipole interactions originate from the gauge invariant dimension-6 operators $\overline{L_L^i}\sigma^{\mu\nu}e_R^jHB_{\mu\nu}$ and $\overline{L_L^i}\sigma^{\mu\nu}\tau^ae_R^jHW_{\mu\nu}^a$ \cite{Grzadkowski:2010es}.
+To induce the dipole interactions, the SM gauge symmetry should be spontaneously broken.
+In ultraviolet complete models, there can be new particles or new interactions with modified SM couplings.
+To explore the new physics contributions, we need to consider all the muon-related interactions.
+Starting from these interactions, we can obtain the contributions emerging at loop level.
+Crucially, the chirality flip may occur in either the external muon line or the internal fermion line, which can cause distinct coupling patterns.
+When determining the new physics contributions, approximate formulae are usually adopted depending on the mass scale hierarchy.
+In Ref. \cite{Yu:2021suw}, the authors studied several approximations.
+Therefore, a comprehensive investigation of the relevant formulae is necessary, which is useful and convenient for the new physics study.
+Here, we provide the analytic and approximate expressions for the scalar and vector mediator contributions.
+Based on the analytic and approximate expressions, we also discuss the implications on potential new physics.
+With the decrease of theoretical and experimental uncertainties in the future, the $(g-2)_{\mu}$ anomaly might continue to be gone or reappear.
+However, the formulae remain universally applicable.

-In Sec. \ref{sec:sim}, we introduce the most general and renormalizable simplified interactions contributing to $(g-2)_{\mu}$.
+In Sec. \ref{sec:sim}, we introduce the most general renormalizable simplified interactions contributing to $(g-2)_{\mu}$.
 Then, we parameterize the contributions and perform the analytic forms for the scalar and vector mediators in Sec. \ref{sec:contributions}.
 The Sec. \ref{sec:expansionS} is dedicated to the expansion of the loop functions for scalar mediator case, namely, $I_{LL/LR}^f$ and $I_{LL/LR}^S$.
 The Sec. \ref{sec:expansionV} is dedicated to the expansion of the loop functions for vector mediator case, namely, $L_{LL/LR}^f$ and $L_{LL/LR}^V$.
 In Sec. \ref{sec:summary:examples}, we present examples in specific models to illustrate the applications of our formulae.
 Finally, we make the whole summary and conclusions in Sec. \ref{sec:summary}.